Muhammad-Huzzaifa/Game_Store/README.md

 1. Download and install the ODBC Driver for SQL Server from: https://learn.microsoft.com/en-us/sql/connect/odbc/download-odbc-driver-for-sql-server

+2. Run `mssql.sql` script in your azure database or local sql server (form where you are connecting to application)

-2. Create a `.env` file in the project's root directory with the following variables:
+4. Create a `.env` file in the project's root directory with the following variables:
    ```
    DB_ENGINE=mssql
    DB_NAME=your-database-name